As a landlord in New York City, you are required to pay tenant water bills.

 5. Send Reminders

-- Post conservation flyers on community doors, windows and areas.
+- Post conservation flyers on community doors, windows, and in common areas

 More Control Than You Realize

-Ultimately, you have more control than you realize.
-By implementing any one of these tips, you can put a significant dent in your building's water bills.
+As a landlord, you can control tenants’ water usage more than you realize.
+By implementing any one of these tips, you can significantly lower your building's water bill.

 Want to see some real numbers?